-Fields used for clearing are provided once per Quote message, are the same for every DSQs in the Quotes and are checked in the same manner as for a standard order.
+Clearing fields specified in the 'Sign-In' message are the same for all records in the Quotes message and are checked for technical validity, if submitted, in the same manner as for a standard order.

-DSQs may be entered during Call, Reserved or Continuous book states and are also taken into account by STP mechanism.
+Market Maker Orders may be entered during Call, Reserved or Continuous book states and are also taken into account by STP mechanism.